Jargueta1/Jargueta1/README.md

 - 👋 Hi, I’m @Jargueta1
 - 👀 I’m interested in Data analysis and Machine Learning
 - 🌱 I’m currently learning R, C# and Python
-- 💞️ I’m looking to collaborate on any data centric project
+- 📫 I’m looking to collaborate on any data centric project
-- 📫 How to reach me jorge.argueta314@gmail.com
+- 📝 I can be reached at jarguet2@umd.edu